Zegarowski, Creighton beat No. 12 Texas Tech 83-76

 TIP-INS

 Creighton: Thursday night’s loss to San Diego State snapped a six-game winning streak by the Bluejays in Las Vegas.
 Creighton had won the Las Vegas Classic in 2008 and Las Vegas Invitational in 2012.
 The loss was their first here since 1987.
+Christian Bishop and Damien Jefferson each had nine points.

-Texas Tech: Rough stay for the Red Raiders in Las Vegas.
-They lost 72-61 to Iowa on Thursday night.
+Texas Tech: Jahmi’us Ramsey was held out because of a hamstring injury.
+He is day to day.

 UP NEXT